 Risk transfer is the process of shifting the impact of a risk from one party to another.
 In nearly all cases, the impact that is transferred is financial.
 Insurance policies are the best and most common example of risk transfer.
-With venues, another common example is SAFETY Act recognition which provides a level of protection from the financial impact of lawsuits related to terrorist incidents.
+With venues, another common example is deployment of technologies and systems recognized by the 2002 SAFETY Act.